Sacha-Wallace/cse15l-lab-reports/lab-report-1-week- 2.md

 `$ ssh *CourseSpecificAccount*@ieng6.ucsd.edu`

 If any messages come up, just say yes and press enter.
-Then proceed to enter your password You should end up getting an output similar to this, meaning you have successfully connected.
+Then proceed to enter your password.
+You should end up getting an output similar to this, meaning you have successfully connected.

 ![alt text](https://github.com/Sacha-Wallace/cse15l-lab-reports/blob/main/LR-2.png)